-Ms. Lamb is widely acknowledged as one of the leading practitioners of her generation and is due to be appointed Queen’s Counsel in February 2018.
+Ms. Lamb is widely acknowledged as one of the leading arbitration practitioners of her generation and is due to be appointed Queen’s Counsel in February 2018.
 She is a trusted advisor to boards of public companies, to investors and to sovereign nations, routinely engaged in the most complex, high value and/or reputationally significant disputes of the moment.
 Her cases have featured in The Lawyer’s top 20 cases of the year and she is listed as one of the UK’s most influential and inspirational lawyers in their Hot 100 list for her successes “in billion dollar, high profile, politically sensitive and often market-shaping arbitration cases and related court trials.”

 Commended for her exceptional client service and outstanding advocacy, Ms. Lamb regularly appears as advocate in all arbitral fora, before international tribunals and in the English courts.